Gradient-Based Join Ordering: Abstract

 \section{Abstract}

-Join ordering is the NP-hard problem of selecting the most efficient sequence in which to evaluate joins (conjunctive, binary operators) in a database query.
-As the performance of query execution critically depends on this choice, join ordering lies at the core of query optimization.
-Traditional approaches cast this problem as a discrete combinatorial search over binary trees guided by a cost model, but they often suffer from high computational complexity and limited scalability.
-We show that, when the cost model is differentiable, the query plans can be continuously relaxed into a soft adjacency matrix representing a superposition of plans.
-This continuous relaxation, together with a Gumbel-Softmax parameterization of the adjacency matrix and differentiable constraints enforcing plan validity, enables gradient-based search for plans within this relaxed space.
-Using a learned Graph Neural Network as the cost model, we demonstrate that this gradient-based approach can find comparable and even lower-cost plans compared to traditional discrete local search methods on two different graph datasets.
-Furthermore, we empirically show that the runtime of this approach scales linearly with query size, in contrast to quadratic or exponential runtimes of classical approaches.
+Join ordering is the NP-hard problem of selecting the most efficient order in which to evaluate joins (conjunctive, binary operators) in a database query.
+Because query execution performance critically depends on this choice, join ordering lies at the core of query optimization.
+Traditional approaches cast this problem as a discrete combinatorial search over binary trees guided by a cost model, but they have trade-offs between effectiveness and efficiency.
+We show that when the cost model is differentiable, query plans can be continuously relaxed into a soft adjacency matrix that represents a superposition of plans.
+This continuous relaxation, combined with differentiable constraints that enforce plan validity, enables a gradient-based search for low-cost plans within this relaxed space.
+Using a Graph Neural Network as the cost model, we demonstrate that this gradient-based approach can find comparable and even lower-cost plans compared to traditional discrete search methods on two different graph datasets.
+Furthermore, we empirically show that the runtime of this approach scales better than discrete search algorithms.
 We believe this first step towards gradient-based join ordering can lead to more effective and efficient query optimizers in the future.